TradeTrust/documentation/docs/reference/development/prerequisites.md

 ## Provider

+> Take note that there's an issue on ethers-v5 on estimating gas prices.
+>
+> Utilize Gas Station or Oracles to estimate gas prices.
+>
+> A sample implementation is available on open-attestation-cli and document-creator-website.
+>
+> The issue does not occur on metamask, as gas prices is handled seperately

 ### Ethers.js

 Ethers provides multiple Provider class to access the blockchain networks, some of which provides provider specific information